Frequently asked Questions

 Financial hardship not covered by the PPG

 As part of our inclusive ethos we are committed to helping all of our students to fulfil their potential, regardless of circumstances.
 We therefore extend help and support, where appropriate, to those students who are not eligible for the PPG but where known financial hardship exists.
-Click here for more details about how to apply.
+See contact details below.

 What happens after Year 11?